hapax/hapax.github.io/assets/maximal.md

 Einstein had an even more radical proposal: the aether didn't exist.

-Even before the Michelson-Morley experiment, Einstein had come to doubt the existence of the aether, for a simple reason: Maxwell's equations for electromagnetism did not include any aether, and still made a prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
+Even before the Michelson-Morley experiment, Einstein had come to doubt the existence of the aether.
+His reason was simple: the equations of electromagnetism did not include any aether, and made a single prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
-This prediction didn't depend on motion relative to anything, so one might naively suggest that the speed of light is *the same* in any inertial reference frame, i.e. a set of coordinates moving at a constant speed.
+This didn't depend on motion relative to anything else, naively suggesting that the speed of light is *the same* in any set of coordinates moving at a constant speed.
 This naive proposal is called the *Principle of Relativity*:

 ---

 <span style="padding-left: 20px; display:block">
-The speed of light is the same in all inertial reference frames.
+The speed of light is the same in all reference frames moving at constant speed.
 </span>

 ---

-As a true believer in the elegance and sufficiency of Maxwell's laws, Einstein decided that this naive interpretation was correct, and Michelson-Morley seemed to confirm it.
+As a true believer in the elegance and sufficiency of the laws of electromagnetism, Einstein decided that this naive interpretation was correct.
+Michelson-Morley seemed to confirm it.